maksmaisak/htn/README.md

 ## Getting started

-For a general introduction to HTN planning in the plugin, check out [HTN planning overview](planning.md).
+For quick setup, check out the [Tutorials](tutorials.md) page.
-<br>For quick setup, check out the [basic usage & tutorials](basic-usage.md) page.
+<br>For a deeper introduction to HTN planning in the plugin, check out [HTN planning overview](planning.md).

 ### Support